isso-comments/isso/docs/docs/reference/server-config.rst

     pepper (yet).
 The default value has been in use since the release of Isso and generates the same identicons for same addresses across installations.

+    Default: ``Eech7co8Ohloopo9Ol6baimi``

 algorithm
-    Hash algorithm to use -- either from Python's `hashlib` or PBKDF2 (a computational expensive hash function).
+    Hash algorithm to use -- either from Python's ``hashlib`` or PBKDF2 (a computational expensive hash function).

-    The actual identifier for PBKDF2 is `pbkdf2:1000:6:sha1`, which means 1000 iterations, 6 bytes to generate and SHA1 as pseudo-random family used for key strengthening.
+    The actual identifier for PBKDF2 is ``pbkdf2:1000:6:sha1``, which means 1000 iterations, 6 bytes to generate and SHA1 as pseudo-random family used for key strengthening.
-    Arguments have to be in that order, but can be reduced to `pbkdf2:4096` for example to override the iterations only.
+    Arguments have to be in that order, but can be reduced to ``pbkdf2:4096`` for example to override the iterations only.

+    Default: ``pbkdf2``

 .. _configure-rss: